MorganStimpson/piBrew/README.md

 -- O2 Sensor // once most of the O2 is gone the yeast stops reproducing and begins the bulk of the fermentation -- CO2 Sensor // this will have a relation with the O2, but not sure exactly at the moment -- others // I can not remember at the moment

+Pipeline:
+1. Produce 1 working model of the Pico board
+2. Equip a fermentation tank with sensors
+3. Let wort ferment into beer.
+4. Store data into an excell or similar style sheet.
+5. Train on the model to create a generic model.
+6. Use the data to predict for the next batch?

+Development: -- Due by April 1st?
+1. Get a raspberry Pi Pico.
+2. Find some sensors.
+3. Get a bread board.
+4. Work on the hardware.